Premier League Predictions: Can Tottenham keep a clean sheet against Man Utd?

 Match highlights of every Premier League game to be shown on the Sky Sports website and app just after full-time; Play Super 6 to win £250,000!

-Sky Sports' tipster Jones Knows previews the midweek Premier League action and wants to oppose favourites Chelsea, Liverpool and Brighton on Wednesday.
+Sky Sports' tipster Jones Knows previews the midweek Premier League action and thinks managerless Tottenham can keep a clean sheet against Man Utd on Thursday.

 Everton have only managed to score two or more goals in one of their 16 home games this season.